-Linda Rettich (BFA, Pratt Institute) has enjoyed a long, rewarding career in many aspects of creative design.
-She worked as art director for companies as varied as American Management Association, Air France, Guideposts, Random House and Macmillan Book Clubs, producing book jacket design, promotional materials and direct marketing packages.
+Linda Rettich (BFA, Pratt Institute) worked as art director for companies as varied as American Management Association, Air France, Guideposts, Random House and Macmillan Book Clubs, producing book jacket design, promotional materials and direct marketing packages.

 "Building an object with tiny beads is an intense activity.
 The process demands close scrutiny, constant decision-making, flexibility, innovation, and time.
 It involves a critical dialog between what I see and where I want to go--allowing the piece I'm working on to discover itself as it develops.